 The Trabuc caves in the Cévennes

 The Trabuc cave is a must-see when visiting the Cévennes.
 This living cave, sculpted by the work of water over time, captivates all its visitors.
-Enjoy a visit with the whole family, up close and personal with nature’s most extraordinary wonders, on an interactive, illuminated and safe trail.
+Get up close and personal with extraordinary nature, and enjoy a family visit on an interactive, illuminated and safe trail.

 The Grotte de Trabuc is located near Anduze and Alès, in the commune of Mialet, in the heart of the Cévennes.

-This unspoilt mineral paradise is famous for its jellyfish and crystal butterflies, its waterfalls and, above all, its enigmatic Salle des 100 000 soldats.
-Thousands of centimetric concretions, resembling little soldiers in a row, line the floor of this hall.
-No one has yet been able to explain how these formations came to be.
-The mystery remains, which adds to the magic of the place.
+This unspoilt mineral paradise is famous for its jellyfish and crystal butterflies, its waterfalls and above all for its enigmatic hall of the 100,000 soldiers.
+Thousands of centimetric concretions, resembling toy soldiers in a row, line the floor of this room.
+To date, no one has been able to explain how these formations came about.
+The mystery remains, adding to the magic of the place.

 As you immerse yourself underground, you’ll be able to take command of the large lake room and operate the projectors for incredible lighting effects.